RyanJWallis/RyanJWallis.github.io/_posts/2021-02-18-Senescent Exosomes.md

 subtitle: Mass spectrometry analysis and visualisation
 thumbnail-img: /assets/img/Exosomes_2.png
 tags: [R, Proteomics, Mass Spectrometry, Machine Learning, Unsupervised Machine Learning]
-author: Ryan James Wallis, PhD
+author: Ryan J Wallis, PhD
 ---

 This project was my introduction to bioinformatics.
 I utilised R/RStudio to analyse and visualise 3 large-scale mass spectrometry datasets through a combination of heatmaps, volcano plots, gene ontology, hierarchical clustering and principal component analysis (PCA).
 I published the majority of the work in the Journal of Extracellular Vesicles.
 The final dataset remains unpublished but is publicly available via the link to my thesis.